CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 A new task named "submit essay" is created in the **Do It Soon** column, with its deadline under the name the this task.
 Also, it is highlighted in purple borders.

 ### 3. Add a task with event time
-Type `add submit essay by 10pm`
+Type `add go for church camp from 20 nov 2pm to 25 nov 5pm`
 #### Result
-A new task named "submit essay" is created in the **Do It Soon** column, with its deadline under the name the this task.
+A new task named "go for church" is created in the **Do It Soon** column, with its deadline under the name the this task	.
 Also, it is highlighted in purple borders.

 ## Rename
 To rename a task, you have to start your command with the keyword `rename`.